Shellmates/MicroCTF-2021-quals/web/secure-serializer/solution/README.md

 # 5801000000417100800000000000000000000000000000000000000000000000000000000000000000000000a00000000000000080035d7100284d3905474094e4000000000058040000003133333771014304313333377102652e
 ```

-- When we pass those respective values we get a deserialization error instead of an invalid signature error, that means the hash lenght extension succeeded but the new payload cannot be deserialized by pickle
+- When we pass those respective values we get a deserialization error instead of an invalid signature error, that means the hash length extension succeeded but the new payload cannot be deserialized by pickle

 - To further investigate why it can't be deserialized, let's check locally with pickle.loads :